antfu/antfu.me/pages/posts/publish-esm-and-cjs.md

 ### unbuild

-If we say `tsup` is a minimal bundler for TypeScript, [`unbuild`](https://github.com/unjs/unbuild) by the [@unjs org](https://github.com/unjs) is a more generalized, customizable and yet powerful. `unbuild` is been used to bundle Nuxt 3 and it's sub packages.
+If we say `tsup` is a minimal bundler for TypeScript, [`unbuild`](https://github.com/unjs/unbuild) by the [@unjs org](https://github.com/unjs) is a more generalized, customizable and yet powerful. `unbuild` is being used to bundle Nuxt 3 and it's sub packages.

 To use it, we create `build.config.ts` file in the root